 “I started going to similar concepts that were ‘dog bars’, and I just felt that they were great businesses, they were great people, they had an awesome community, and I could take them to areas in which I grew up.”

 Coming from a family mostly made up of entrepreneurial members, Luke had always found entrepreneurship to be an exciting endeavor.
-In fact, he’s already had side businesses even before, so Bark Social isn’t exactly the first business that he’s treated like his baby.
+In fact, Bark Social isn’t exactly the first business that he treated like a baby.

-More than just being an entrepreneur, however, he also believes in doing good for his stockholders as well as for the people and the causes he cares about.
+More than just being an entrepreneur, however, he also believes in doing good for his stockholders and the causes he cares about.

 “For me, it’s about creating great returns for my investors and my shareholders and creating a great experience for my four-legged and two-legged customers, but also doing it the right way,”

-Aside from its top management being socially responsible, what makes this 25,000-square-foot complex unique is that it houses one of the few coffee shops where you will see a toy poodle or a Shih Tzu—or any other breed, really—likely cut in line in front of you just to order their first beer.
+Aside from being socially responsible, what makes this 25,000-square-foot complex unique is that you will see a dog likely cut in line in front of you just to order their first beer.

 It also has a bunch of Adirondack chairs, where people can sit with their friends and still adhere to the current social distancing restrictions.